Social and Philosophical Foundations of Education

 - Political Theory

-Gayle has worked as an assistant professor in the Department of Leadership and Educational Studies at Appalachian State University since the fall of 1999, and as associate professor since June of 2005.
+Gayle has worked as an Associate Professor in the Department of Leadership and Educational Studies at Appalachian State University since June of 2005, and as an Assistant Professor beginning Fall 1999.

 Dr. Gayle M. Turner